BrowserWorks/Waterfox/toolkit/components/telemetry/docs/main-ping.rst

         addons: <string>, // obsolete, use ``environment.addons``
       },

-      childPayloads: {...}, // only present with e10s; a reduced payload from content processes, null on failure
+      childPayloads: [...], // only present with e10s; reduced payloads from content processes, null on failure
       simpleMeasurements: {...},

       // The following properties may all be null if we fail to collect them.